nicolastakashi/prom-analytics-proxy/README.md

   -database-provider string
     	The provider of database to use for storing query data.
 Supported values: postgresql, sqlite.
   -include-query-stats
-    	Request query stats from the upstream prometheus API.
+    	Request query stats from the upstream prometheus API. (default true) -insecure-listen-address string
-  -insecure-listen-address string
     	The address the prom-analytics-proxy proxy HTTP server should listen on. (default ":9091") -insert-batch-size int